Compare low interest loans in Canada

 • Peer-to-peer lenders.
 An online peer-to-peer lending platform like goPeer can reduce operating costs and pass on those savings to the borrower via low interest rates.

-• Online broker.
-An online broker such as Loans Canada or LoanConnect can help you quickly prequalify with multiple lenders to help you find the lowest rate you can get with its partner lenders.
+• Online loan search platform.
+An online loan search platform like Loans Canada or LoanConnect can help you quickly prequalify with multiple lenders to help you find the lowest rate you can get with its partner lenders.

-Recent data from the Finder: Consumer Sentiment Survey shows that 20% of respondents plan to take out a personal loan in the next three months.
+Data from the 2023 Finder: Consumer Sentiment Survey shows that 20% of respondents plan to take out a personal loan in the next three months.

 What types of loans have low interest rates in Canada?